SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

     ![Project as first opened in Visual Studio Code](../../../images/sp-pnp-js-guide-first-open.png)

-1. Set up the location of your SharePoint hosted workbench by modifying the `initialPage` value in the config/serve.json to point to your tenant/site.
+1. Set up the location of your SharePoint-hosted workbench by modifying the `initialPage` value in the config/serve.json to point to your tenant/site.

 ```json
 {